 Assault and Battery

-time his medical insurance was with SCAN.
-The attending
+California.
+At the time his medical insurance was with

-condition, but you are supposed to check the patient's vital
+you are supposed to check the patient's vital signs, and

-intensive care unit.
-The head of ICU that first night informed
+the intensive care unit.
+The head of ICU that first night

-release him; as our father was heavily sedated, he
+to release him; as our father was heavily sedated, he

 could not release himself from the hospital.
-A legal nightmare began at
+A legal

 The attending physician transferred my Dad to St. Lukes